AnujaJadhav9955/list_advisors/README.md

 3. run npm install on both the repos
 4. run List_Advisors with command "npm start"
 5. run List_Advisors_BFF with command "npm start"
-6. got to localhost:3000 to check UI flow
+6. go to localhost:3000 to check UI flow
 7. If you want to check BFF got to localhost:6969/graphql
 8. To run unit test cases use npm test for both List_Advisors and List_Advisors_BFF

-## Note
-1. At the moment we are showing max 600 Advisors If we want more we can do that, by just giving greater value for "hasMore" option of infinite scroller in AdvisorList.

 ## Used Libraries And Tools